Useful mental health links

 Download an app called” Stay alive” this will give you techniques to help with troubling thoughts and will help in times of crisis

 You can use the website www.kooth.com they work with you and advise you as if they were friends of yours.
 You can watch videos to help you understand the support they can give you.
 There are also articles written by other people who have gone through similar struggles.

 The Mix provides judgement-free information and support to young people aged 13-25 on a range of issues including mental health problems.
-Young people can access the The Mix’s support via phone, email, webchat, peer to peer and counselling services
+Young people can access The Mix’s support via phone, email, webchat, peer and counselling services

 Rethink Mental Illness

 Rethink Mental Illness works to help everyone affected by severe mental illness, such as schizophrenia and bipolar disorder, recover a better quality of life.
 It provides effective services and support and campaigns for change through greater awareness and understanding.

 Parents who have concerns can ring Yong Minds helpline on 0808 802 55544 or website www.youngminds.org.uk there are lots of tips on how to boost self-esteem.

 Mind offers advice, support and information to people experiencing a mental health difficulty and their family and friends.
 Mind also has a network of local associations in England and Wales to which people can turn for help and assistance.